Providing Quality Skin Cancer Treatment Throughout Australia

 Melanomas and Merkel cell tumours are among the most dreaded skin malignancies.
 These can be life threatening and often seem to strike without warning.
 Their pathogenic relationship to sun exposure as a risk factor has become clearer in recent years.
 Treatment of these diseases requires a multidisciplinary team including oncologists, radiation oncologists as well as surgeons.

-Dr Farhadieh has a special interest in facial skin cancer surgery and works closely with oncology and radiation oncology colleagues.
-He will ensure that the best surgical and aesthetic outcomes are obtained in your treatment.
+Dr Farhadieh has a special interest in facial skin cancer treatment and works closely with oncology and radiation oncology colleagues to provide the finest surgical solutions available.
+His priority is to achieve surgical and aesthetic outcomes that patients can count on to provide them with a better quality of life.

 ‘Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.’